Quebec - Data Protection Overview

 The Quebec Private Sector Act applies to 'any person carrying on an enterprise', which means an organised economic activity, whether or not it is commercial in nature, consisting of producing, administering or alienating property, or providing a service.

-It also applies to personal information held by a professional order to the extent provided for by the Professional Code.
+It also applies to personal information held by a professional order to the extent provided for by the Professional Code and to personal information held by a political party, an independent deputy or an independent candidate to the extent provided for by the Election Act.

 The Quebec Private Sector Act does not apply to:

-- information held on behalf of a public body by a person other than a public body; and
+- information held on behalf of a public body by a person other than a public body.

 Quebec Access Act